🗞️Product Metadata Options

 Product metadata is derived from a URL that contains a base_uri as well as a file name that corresponds with the tokenId or locked state.

-This metadata can then be generated , or via a separate service such as IPFS or AWS.
+This metadata can then be generated on-chain, or off-chain via a separate service such as IPFS or AWS.

 When a token is locked, it can be configured to display a separate set of metadata for the NFT including image, animation, title, and description.